mdn/translated-content/files/ko/web/html/attributes/index.md

       </td>
       <td><a href="/ko/docs/Web/HTML/Global_attributes">전역 특성</a></td>
       <td>
-        Specify whether an element’s attribute values and the values of its
+        Specify whether an element's attribute values and the values of its
         <code
           ><a href="https://dom.spec.whatwg.org/#text" id="ref-for-text①⑦"
             >Text</a